 This picture shows a selection of the scarves that resulted from the workshop.
 The colours were subdued browns, gold and rose.
 The dark lines in the right hand scarf are due to rusty nails.
 Where copper pennies or other copper items were involved the scarf often had a blue green cast.

 From the workshop we learned that the method for folding, rolling and securing the undyed cloth would effect how the pigments in the dye bath penetrated the cloth and how even the colours would be.
 Many of the techniques from shibori dyeing could be applied here to create distinctive patterns.
+Although green leaves and other materials that appeared to be green were used very few of the pieces showed the typical greens that we are familiar with from other natural dye sources.
+Possibly our plant materials reacted as they did because they were collected late in the year.

 Such is the mystery of natural dyes and the variability that gives natural dyeing it much of its charm.
 You never know what the final result will be.